 The Miracles of Jesus

 In John 20:31, we learn why Jesus performed miracles—so “that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in his name.”
-The miracles of Christ recorded in the Gospels proved that Jesus had been given all power in Heaven and on Earth.
+The miracles of Christ recorded in the Gospel accounts proved that Jesus had been given all power in heaven and on Earth.
 Trustworthy men documented that He had power over the human body and could heal sickness and disease with the touch of His hand (Matthew 8:1-4).
 On other occasions, He proved that He had power over the spiritual world by forgiving sins (Luke 5:20-24) and casting out demons (Luke 6:18).
 He also had power to control the physical world by calming storms and walking on water (Matthew 14:25-43).
 And His power over death was shown through His glorious resurrection three days after His crucifixion (John 20:24-29).

 Why should it be any different today?
 Anyone who takes an honest look at the evidence should see that this world must have had a Creator.
 The Bible is inspired by that Creator, and informs us that Jesus performed miracles to prove He was the Son of God.
 Yet many people will brush aside all the evidence—just as the Pharisees did—and deny Christ’s divinity.
 The Judgment Day will find those people hearing the words of Christ: “Woe unto you!… For if the mighty works which were done in you had been done in Tyre and Sidon, they would have repented long ago in sackcloth and ashes” (Matthew 11:21).